lacanoid/pgddl/README.md

 - You can use it to extract DDL with **any client** which support running plain SQL queries
 - **Simple API** with just three functions.
 Just supply `oid`.
+- **No shell access** or shell commands with hairy options required (for running pg_dump), just use SELECT and hairy SQL instead!
 - With SQL you can select things to dump by using **usual SQL semantics** (WHERE, etc)
 - Special function for creating scripts, which drop and recreate entire **dependancy trees**.
   This is great when you need to edit a table, then a view, then a function that uses the view,